 In mainstream media, the stereotype of an addict often goes hand in hand with a person who is unable to work, has ruined their relationships, and even appears homeless or disheveled.
 While this reflects the reality of a small percentage of those living with addiction, it is far from the majority.

-It was stated earlier that the hallmark of addiction is continuation of a behavior or substance after it has become problematic in some way.
-Problems related to addiction can show up in any area of life: A person’s physical or mental health, their work, their legal record or their finances.
+It was stated earlier that the hallmark of addiction is the continuation of behavior or substance after it has become problematic in some way.
+Problems related to addiction can show up in any area of life: A person’s physical or mental health, their work, their legal record, or their finances.
 Many people are able to hide or conceal these problems from others, even for several years.

 Myth 4: People With Addiction Problems Use Every Day

 Many people believe that the most reliable indicators of addiction are how much and how often a person uses, but this isn’t always the case.
 While it is true that heavy, frequent use is more likely to lead to addiction, some occasional or light users are also struggling with an addiction.
 In fact, a more important indicator than how much and how often a person uses is what happens when they use and, to a lesser extent, why they use.